|

 Haywards Heath and East Grinstead both have the usual rather limited

 range of shops.
-In East Grinstead Woolworth's, W.H.Smith, Sainsbury's, etc. are
+In East Grinstead Woolworth's have gone but W.H.Smith, Sainsbury's, etc. are

 in both towns although Haywards Heath tends to have larger stores and also a